 Consider Shortening the Loan Term

-By refinancing your mortgage to a shorter loan term, you’ll pay it off much sooner, which means you’ll paying a significantly smaller amount on interest over the long term.
+By refinancing your mortgage to a shorter loan term, you’ll pay it off much sooner, which means you’ll pay a significantly smaller amount on interest over the long term.
 If you have the means to do this, taking out a no-closing-cost refinance loan can be a smart option.
 Even with the higher interest rate, the fact that you’re paying your loan off faster may mean that you’ll still save on interest over the duration of the loan.
 You’ll just need to do the math to make sure that this is the case.

 Your Closing Costs on Refinancing Have Many Variables But You Can Control Them